ethereum/EIPs/EIPS/eip-1.md

 The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (besu, erigon, ethereumjs, go-ethereum, nethermind, or others).

+Working groups MAY specify additional requirements, including on the form of the Specification and the implementation of the technology.

 #### Rationale *(optional)*

 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale should discuss important objections or concerns raised during discussion around the EIP.